rudreshsolanki97/ethereum-address-generation/README.md

 Repository that demonstrates generation of an ethereum address from a private key.
 Change the main func as per your requirement by commenting / uncommneting function calls.
-By defaut all calls are commented.
+By default all calls are commented.
 To change prefix update the prefix variable in main func.

 ## To do tasks